 Those Submissions meeting these criteria will be eligible for further review by a panel of local evaluators and representatives from Mozilla and NSF, and may include additional category-expert reviewers based on the following additional criteria:

-- Project Feasibility: Can the outlined project be completed in pilot period given the project timeline and the background of the involved team members?
+- Project Feasibility: Can the outlined project be completed in the pilot period given the project timeline and the background of the involved team members?
 Does the project team possess the necessary experience to work with the target audience?
 Are the project’s goals and outcomes attainable and measurable?
 Will the project team be able to achieve these results?
+Does the project location have gigabit internet?

 - Partnerships & Collaboration: How connected is the project to the work of other related initiatives?
 Does it have appropriate partners and other organizational support?
 Are the proposed collaborations mutually beneficial and do they enhance the quality and/or reach of the project’s activities?
 Does the project team account for the similarities and differences between their work and that of other organizations focused on the same issues?